getsentry/examples/dotnet/README.md

 ## Index:

+### AspNetCoreMvc

+ASP.NET Core MVC 2.1 running on the CoreCLR.

 ### AspNetCoreMvcSerilog

 ASP.NET Core MVC 2.1 running on the CoreCLR.
 It also includes Serilog and Sentry's integration with Serilog.

 ### AspNetMvc5Ef6